 While Cortes was in the city, he heard that a large Spanish force had arrived on the coast to arrest him.
-Cortes rushed to the coast and defeated the force that had come to capture him.
-He convinced the defeated soldiers to join him.
-While he was away, his lieutenant Pedro de Avarado, attacked the Aztec in their temple celebrating their festival of Toxcatl.
-According to the Spanish, they were interrupting a human sacrifice.
-To the Aztec it was an unprovoked massacre of their noble men..
+Rushing to the coast, Cortes defeated the force sent to capture him and persuaded the defeated soldiers to join his ranks.
+During his absence, his lieutenant, Pedro de Alvarado, attacked the Aztecs in their temple while they were celebrating the festival of Toxcatl.
+According to the Spanish, they were interrupting a human sacrifice; to the Aztecs, it was an unprovoked massacre of their noblemen.

-The Aztec were not able to enjoy their victory over Cortes, for the Spanish had left behind a gift- a disease.
-The disease was most likely smallpox.
-It devastated the Aztec population, both physically and emotionally.
-When Cortes returned a few months later, with a larger Spanish army, and thousand of Native American allies, they were able to overcome the larger Aztec forces.
-The Aztec fought to the bitter end, but the better-armed Spanish soldiers could not be fought.
-The city of Tenochiitlan had fallen and with that, so did the Aztec Empire.
+The Aztecs could not savor their victory over Cortes for long, as the Spanish had left behind a devastating gift: disease, most likely smallpox.
+The disease ravaged the Aztec population both physically and emotionally.
+When Cortes returned a few months later with a larger Spanish army and thousands of Native American allies, they easily overcame the weakened Aztec forces.
+Despite fighting to the bitter end, the Aztecs could not withstand the better-armed Spanish.
+The city of Tenochtitlan fell, and with it, the Aztec Empire collapsed.